rbrabson/control/EXAMPLES.md

 **What You'll Learn**:

-- When and how to use derivative filtering (α parameter: 0.0-1.0)
+- How to use the filter.Filter interface with LowPassFilter (gain parameter: 0.0-1.0)
 - Stability threshold configuration for dynamic systems
 - Noise rejection techniques in control systems
 - Performance impact analysis of dampening features